arunnegi-07/DSA/README.md

 ## DSA

-In this DSA Repository I have uploaded Topic Wise DSA Problems with different approaches possible starting from Brute Force to Optimized one.
+"I have uploaded a DSA Repository containing Topic Wise DSA Problems, with multiple approaches ranging from Brute Force to Optimized solutions.

-I hope you will find it helpful to have it at one place and will learn something new from these solutions.
+ I hope that you will find it helpful to have all of these resources in one place, and that you will be able to learn something new from these solutions."